Rectangle and parallelogram are both quadrilaterals and are two-dimensional shapes. Rectangles are a particular type of parallelogram.

 Parallelograms are the quadrilaterals that have an order of symmetry as 2.
 They are called parallelograms because the opposite sides of these quadrilaterals are parallel, as in the case of a rectangle.

-The opposite internal angles of a parallelogram are equal and the adjacent angles are supplementary i.e., the sum of the adjacent angles should be equal to 180 degrees.
-When the angles of the parallelogram equal to 90 degrees, it forms a rectangle.
+The opposite internal angles of a parallelogram are equal, and the adjacent angles are supplementary, i.e., the sum of the adjacent angles should equal 180 degrees.
+When the angles of the parallelogram equal 90 degrees, it forms a rectangle.

 The parallelograms follow the parallelogram law that states that the sum of the squares of the sides is equal to the sum of the squares of their diagonals.
 This law can be applied to calculate the sides of a parallelogram.

-India’s favourite sweet kaju katli is an example of a parallelogram.
+India’s favorite sweet kaju katli is an example of a parallelogram.

 Main Differences Between Rectangle and Parallelogram

-- The main difference between a rectangle and a parallelogram that makes rectangle a special case of the parallelogram is the fact that all the angles of a rectangle are equal to 90 degrees.
-This is not the case in a parallelogram because the adjacent angles are only supplementary to each other.
+- The main difference between a rectangle and a parallelogram that makes a rectangle a special case of the parallelogram is that all the angles of a rectangle are equal to 90 degrees.
+This is not the case in a parallelogram because the adjacent angles are only supplementary.

-- Even though the diagonals intersect each other at the midpoint, the diagonals of a rectangle are equal but that is not true in the case of a parallelogram.
+- Even though the diagonals intersect at the midpoint, the diagonals of a rectangle are equal, but that is not true in the case of a parallelogram.

-- The symmetry for both the two-dimensional structures is different.
-This is because the symmetry of a rectangle can be taken from their vertices as well as their sides.
-This means a rectangle has both rotational and reflective symmetry, unlike a parallelogram that has only rotational symmetry.
+- The symmetry for both two-dimensional structures is different.
+This is because the symmetry of a rectangle can be taken from its vertices and sides.
+This means a rectangle has rotational and reflective symmetry, unlike a parallelogram, which only has rotational symmetry.

 - Since the diagonals of a rectangle bisect each other at a right angle, the area formed by the intersection is a right-angled triangle.
 In the case of a parallelogram, the area formed under the intersection of the diagonals is an isosceles triangle.